liris-xr/Nebula-Core/README.md

 ## Description

 The impact of olfactory cues on user experience in virtual reality is increasingly studied.
-However, results are still heterogeneous and existing studies difficult to replicate, mainly due to a lack of standardized olfactory displays.
+However, results are still heterogeneous and existing studies are difficult to replicate, mainly due to a lack of standardized olfactory displays.
 In that context, we present Nebula, a **_low-cost_** (less than 100€), **_open-source_**, olfactory display capable of diffusing scents at *different diffusion rates* using a nebulization process.
-Nebula can be used with **PC VR** or **autonomous** head mounted displays, making it easily transportable without the need for an external computer.
+Nebula can be used with **PC VR** or **autonomous** head mounted displays, making it easily transportable without any external computer needed.

 Nebula can be easily replicated using a 3D printers and some basic electronic skills.
 On this repo, you will find anything needed in order to build our proposed olfactory display.